jayaraj/dashboard/docs/sources/live/set-up-grafana-live.md

 Refer to the tutorial about [building a streaming data source backend plugin](https://grafana.com/tutorials/build-a-streaming-data-source-plugin/) for more details.

 The basic streaming example included in Grafana core streams frames with some generated data to a panel.
-To look at it create a new panel and point it to the `-- Grafana --` data source.
+To look at it create a new panel and point it to the `-- Datasource --` data source.
 Next, choose `Live Measurements` and select the `plugin/testdata/random-20Hz-stream` channel.

 ### Data streaming from Telegraf